-The reason: the success of a nipple sparing mastectomy depends on having a good blood supply after the surgery.
-The nipple and breast skin require this blood supply to survive but are accustomed to receiving that blood supply from the breast tissue, and loss of breast skin or a nipple can be as high as 50%.
-For this reason, most patients don’t receive the final breast implant in the same operation as their mastectomy.
+The success of a nipple sparing mastectomy depends on having good blood supply after the surgery.
+The nipple and breast skin require this blood supply to survive but are accustomed to receiving blood supply from the breast tissue that has now been removed.
+Therefore, complications including loss of breast skin or the nipple can be as high as 50% if reconstruction is attempted at time of mastectomy.
+For this reason, most patients don’t receive a final breast implant in the same operation as the mastectomy.

-Instead of placing an implant during a mastectomy, most plastic surgeons place a tissue expander.
-The tissue expander has much less volume than the required implant.
-This places less pressure on sensitive mastectomy skin and encourages the development of new blood supply.
-Since the process of tissue expansion takes months, this gives the nipple and breast skin time to regain the blood supply they need.
-Breast reconstruction patients then have a follow-up operation to replace the tissue expander with a final implant approximately 3 months after mastectomy.
+Instead, most plastic surgeons place a tissue expander at the time of mastectomy.
+Initially, this tissue expander has much less volume than the required implant.
+Therefore, it places less pressure on sensitive mastectomy skin thereby encouraging the development of new blood supply.
+Since the process of tissue expansion usually takes months to achieve the desired size, the nipple and breast skin have time to regain the blood supply they need to survive.

-- Tissue expansion requires weekly office visits and can be painful.
+- Tissue expansion requires weekly office visits to slowly increase volume of the expander.

 - It can be challenging to wear clothes and look “normal” during the expansion process.

-- During the months that the tissue expander is in place, the aesthetics of the natural breast may diminish.
-Skin elasticity, contracture, and the expansion process can change the position of the nipple and the appearance of the breast, making re-creation of the natural breast difficult, if not impossible.
+- During the months the tissue expander is in place, the aesthetics of the natural breast may permanently diminish.
+Skin elasticity, scar contracture, and the expansion process can change the position of the nipple and the appearance of the breast.
+This makes re-creation of the natural breast difficult, if not impossible.

-Dr. Zenn has decades of practice in nearly every established breast reconstruction technique.
-Through this experience, he has found that patients only need about two weeks after the mastectomy for their nipple and breast skin to regain a proper blood supply, not months as traditionally taught.
-He developed the Zenn Delay around this understanding.
+Dr. Zenn has decades of experience in nearly every established breast reconstruction technique (DIEP, SIEA, GAP, TUG, etc.).
+As a result of this experience, he discovered that patients actually only need about two weeks after the mastectomy for their nipple and breast skin to regain a proper blood supply, not months as traditionally thought.
+Based on this revelation, Dr. Zenn created the Zenn Delay.

-Through Zenn Delay, women can have a mastectomy and ultimately have breasts that look attractive and natural appearing in and out of clothing.
-The technique extends the option of nipple sparing mastectomy to patients who previously were felt not to be candidates: large breasted women, previously irradiated women, and previously operated upon women.
+With the Zenn Delay, women have a mastectomy and ultimately final reconstruction with breasts that look attractive and natural in just two weeks.
+The technique extends the option of nipple sparing mastectomy to patients who previously were felt not to be candidates: large breasted women, previously irradiated women, and women with previous breast surgery.

 The process begins when you have a nipple sparing mastectomy with your breast surgeon.
-You may not be offered this option unless you specifically ask your surgeon.
-If they do not perform this type of mastectomy, consider a second opinion with a surgeon who is familiar with the technique.
+You may not be offered this option unless you specifically ask about “nipple sparing” as not all breast surgeons perform this surgery.
+If the surgeon does not perform this type of mastectomy, consider a second opinion with a surgeon who is familiar with this very common technique.

 You will not have reconstruction the same day as the mastectomy.
-This is the confusing part for most patients, who feel they are not getting the “best care” if they do not wake up with a new breast.
-However, this is the magic of the technique – allow the skin and nipple to recover some before stressing it further with an implant or an expander.
-Honestly, waking up with an expander is hardly a breast.
-The only thing the breast surgeon needs to do for the reconstruction is place a surgical drain to prevent fluid buildup.
+This is the confusing part for some patients.
+However, herein lies the magic of the technique – allow the skin and nipple to simply recover.
+No additional stress on the area with an implant or an expander.
+The only thing the breast surgeon needs to do to prepare for the reconstruction is place a surgical drain to prevent fluid buildup.

-One week after your mastectomy, you will have an appointment at Zenn Plastic Surgery in Raleigh, NC.
-During your appointment, Dr. Zenn examines your incisions and removes the drains.
-You will then spend one more week waiting for your reconstruction.
-Dr. Zenn’s paper shows that two weeks of “delay” is an adequate time for the skin to have recovered from the mastectomy.
-During the two week delay, the chest will be flat but pain will be minimal.
-In fact, most of the pain of an immediate reconstruction comes from placing the implant or expander under the chest muscle.
-And not from the mastectomy surgery.
-Women who receive a partially filled tissue expander will generally look flat as well during this time.
-This is because the actual expansion does not begin for at least 2 weeks.
+One week after mastectomy, you will see Dr. Zenn at Zenn Plastic Surgery in Raleigh, NC.
+During this appointment, Dr. Zenn examines incisions and removes the drains.
+The second week following mastectomy, lay low and continue to heal.
+Dr. Zenn’s research shows that two weeks of “delay” is optimal for the skin to recover from the mastectomy.
+During the two-week delay, the chest will be flat and pain minimal (in fact, most of the pain with immediate reconstruction comes from placing the implant or expander under the chest muscle — not from the mastectomy.)
+By comparison, women who receive a partially filled tissue expander at the time of mastectomy will generally look flat as well during this time, because proper expansion won’t begin for at least two weeks.

-Two weeks following your mastectomy, you will have your plastic surgery procedure.
-Dr. Zenn will re-create your breast mound by placing a breast implant in front of the pectoralis muscle, which itself is not actually needed for the reconstruction.
-This greatly reduces any postoperative pain from the procedure.
-Since the skin and nipple now have excellent blood supply, there are much less concerns about anything not surviving.
+Two weeks following mastectomy, you will have your plastic surgery procedure.
+Dr. Zenn will re-create your breast by placing a breast implant in front of the pectoralis muscle.
+This placement greatly reduces any potential postoperative pain.
+Because the skin and nipple now have excellent blood supply, there is less concern about them not surviving.